MED-looking Youth Shaping EU Policy for a “Ready Europe” “RE-YOUrEU”

 RE-YOU-REU is a project supported by the Erasmus + program that aims to develop a structured dialogue between young people and local institutions in Rome, Barcelona and Thessaloniki to better prevent and combat racism and the spread of hate speech to local, national and European level.
 RE-YOU-REU is promoted by Lunaria in collaboration with GES (Gabinet d’estudis socials) of Barcelona and Antigone Center for information and documentation on racism of Thessaloniki.
 Started in September 2018, the project includes the organization of 1 national workshop in Italy (LINK, In Italian), the consultation of young people on racism and on the best ways to combat it, the holding of an international meeting in Rome on January 2019 and the promotion of a communication campaign to raise awareness on human rights and against racism in view of the European elections of 2019.

-The consultation will be articulated in two actions, the interviews and the online survey.
+The consultation has been articulated in two actions, the interviews and the online survey.

 Conducting face to face interviews

-The realization of 10 interviews in each city involved in the project will be carried out using a common reference grid that can be integrated and modified according to the interlocutor.
-The interviews will involve 10 young people between the ages of 18 and 30 who are not active in youth organizations and are identified in significant open spaces of socialization in each city.
-The goal of the interviews is to investigate the perceptions of the phenomenon of racism by young people chosen randomly and not active in youth organizations or in defense of human rights.
+30 face to face interviews have been carried out to 30 young people between the ages of 18 and 30 who are not active in youth organizations and are identified in significant open spaces of socialization in each city.
+The goal of the interviews was to investigate the perceptions of the phenomenon of racism by young people chosen randomly and not active in youth organizations or in defense of human rights.

 The online consultation

-The online consultation, conducted through the supply of a structured questionnaire to a group of at least 60 young activists aged between 18 and 30 residing in Italy, Greece and Spain, has the following objectives:
+It was conducted through a structured questionnaire and involved in total 157 activists between 18 and 30 years resident in Italy, Greece and Spain and had the following objectives:

-– to investigate the current perception of the phenomenon of racism (definition, direct experience, main elements of self and hetero representation of one’s own subjectivity, identification of the main causes, identification of the most responsible subjects) by young people active in youth organizations;
+– to investigate the current perception of the phenomenon of racism (definition, direct experience, main elements of the self and representation of his own subjectivity, identification of the main causes, identification of the most responsible subjects) by young people active in youth organisations.

-– to investigate which policies / actions / initiatives are considered most effective to combat the spread of racism among young people, whether they are promoted by institutions or civil society organizations;
+– to investigate what policies/actions/initiatives are considered to be more effective in combating the spread of racism among young people, whether they are promoted by civil society institutions or organisations.

-– to investigate the most effective tools and languages to prevent and combat the spread of racism in the youth world.
+– to gather the opinions of youth about the most effective communication channels and tools to prevent and combat the spread of racism in the youth world.